 How to Transplant Pineapple

 Live starter plants give you a big jump start on your first harvest.
-When you’re in a garden center – pick the bushiest plant available (tall and lanky ones will be weak growers) and give it a good inspection for pests.
+When you’re in a garden center, pick the bushiest plant available (tall and lanky ones will be weak growers) and give it a good inspection for pests.
 Leaves should be dark green without holes, spots, or curled edges.
-A best practice is to actually “quarantine” your plant for about a week after bringing it home to make sure it’s free and clear of ride-on pests.
+Quarantine your plant for about a week after bringing it home to ensure it’s free and clear of pests.

 Ensuring it’s pest and disease-free it’s time to transplant your seedling into its final home.

-1. Remove some soil from its final planter – leaving enough space for the bottom of the seedling to be just higher than the soil surface.
+- Remove some soil from its final planter – leaving enough space for the bottom of the seedling to be just higher than the soil surface.

-2. Hold on to the base of the stem with one hand, and turn the pot over while gently pulling the seedling.
+- Hold on to the base of the stem with one hand, and turn the pot over while gently pulling the seedling.
 Giving the pot a few squeezes can help dislodge it.

-3. Place in its final container and fill around it with soil so that it’s tight, but not compacted.
+- Place in its final container and fill around it with soil so that it’s tight but not compacted.

-Like all edible plants, Pineapple plants need lots of light to grow and develop good flavor.
-Sunlight is excellent for plant growth (and free!) and you might be lucky enough to have a spot that’s got the 5+ hours of direct sun they need.
-When growing pineapple indoors, even with a bright window, it’s unlikely that you’ll have enough natural light in the winter so we recommend a grow light for anyone who wants a constant supply of flavorful produce.
-For an introduction to grow lights, head over to our post on grow lights for indoor gardeners.
-We’ve also got a buying guide for screw in types, but to keep things simple in this guide, we’ll just provide directions for the 24W Screw in Bulb by Sansi, which we think is a good middle-of-the-road option.
+Pineapple plants need lots of light to grow and develop good flavor.
+Sunlight is excellent for plant growth (and free!) and you might be lucky enough to have a spot that gets the 5+ hours of direct sun they need.
+When growing pineapple indoors, even with a bright window, it’s unlikely that you’ll have enough natural light in the winter, so we recommend a grow light for anyone who wants a constant supply of flavorful produce.

 Pineapple Plants Grow Faster in Warmer Temps

-Pineapple plants are native to tropical regions and like lots of heat, classifying them as “warm weather crops”.
+Pineapple plants are native to tropical regions and like lots of heat, classifying them as “warm weather crops.”
 Sunnier and south-facing windows help keep things warmer – ideally 80°F but anything between 60 and 90°F is fine.

 Year 2+: Don’t Pollinate Your Pineapple Flowers